PremYekkali/StakingContract/README.md

 - Solidity version is locked to 0.5.7

 ## Disclaimer
-This contract has not been audited.
+This contract has not been audited yet.
 It is highly recommended that you review it thoroughly before using it in production or anywhere.